camiloribeiro/cdeasy/README.md

 It is all set!

 Go to your local docker host port 8080 and past the token to start.
-Since we have installed all the plugins needed to run our pipelines, there is no need to install it in the first step.
+Since we have installed all the plug-ins needed to run our pipelines, there is no need to install it in the first step.
 Just click in the upper right X to close without installing anything.

-Beta support to blueocean
+Beta support to blue ocean
 -----------------

-Now this example has also support to the beta version of blueocean, the new jenkins gui.
+Now this example has also support to the beta version of blue ocean, the new jenkins gui.
 It is very basic and it is only supported by the example_pieline_jenkins2 job.
 Keep in mind you still have to run the seed job before anything else.
-A variant feature will appear in the top of your jenkins (Try Blue Ocean UI ...), if you click there (or add /blue after the jenkins url) you will engage in blueocean beta experience.
+A variant feature will appear in the top of your jenkins (Try Blue Ocean UI ...), if you click there (or add /blue after the jenkins url) you will engage in blue ocean beta experience.
 Be aware it is an beta release and it is still very young, so don't be too judgmental :) I will keep it up to data, so star or follow the repo to try the new versions.

 Why is it so badly tested?
 -------------------------------------------

-I tryed not to test it as it should be tested to avoid increasing the complexity to people recently exposed to jenkins and job-dsl.
+I tried not to test it as it should be tested to avoid increasing the complexity to people recently exposed to jenkins and job-dsl.
-I am thinking in a nice way to show how to test the pipeline in modules without scaring non tdders or making people think that it is overcomplicated.
+I am thinking in a nice way to show how to test the pipeline in modules without scaring non tdd'ers or making people think that it is overcomplicated.

 The two pipelines
 -------------------------------------------

 After setting up the environment like shown before, you will run the seed job, just like any other job.
-Please note that you can change the files as you please and rerun the seed job to see the effects, since all the files are shareded from your local to a docker container.
+Please note that you can change the files as you please and rerun the seed job to see the effects, since all the files are shared from your local to a docker container.

 The first pipeline will show up when executing the "unit_test" job and looking into the "Dummy Pipeline Example" view.
 This is the legacy pipeline (and still more flexible than the new one).
 The second pipeline (native for jenkins 2) will be shown when running the job "example_pipeline_jenkins2".